 A lot of factors go into deciding your MBA application timeline.
 Check out these key points the business school admissions experts at The MBA Exchange focus on when it comes to when to apply to an MBA program, and how to apply for an MBA.

 Can you apply for an MBA without a degree?

-Undergraduate students are often surprised to learn that approximately 20 MBA programs across the US will consider their applications even before they graduate from college.
-These business schools range from prestigious Harvard and Stanford to under-the-radar UC San Diego.
-A few minutes of Googling will produce a surprisingly impressive list of attractive MBA options for you to consider.
+Undergraduate students are often surprised to learn that approximately 20 MBA programs across the US will consider their applications even before graduation from college.
+These business schools range from prestigious Harvard Business School and Stanford GSB to under-the-radar UC San Diego.
+A few minutes online will produce a surprisingly impressive list of top MBA programs for you to consider.

-Some business schools have formal, dedicated processes in place for evaluating college seniors, while other MBA programs simply include college seniors in the overall pool of applicants.
-A few universities limit consideration to only those applicants currently enrolled their own undergrad programs.
+Some business schools have formal, dedicated processes in place for evaluating MBA applicants who are college seniors, while other MBA programs simply include college seniors in the overall pool of business school applicants.
+A few universities limit consideration to only those applicants currently enrolled in their own undergrad programs.
 And several business schools even waive application fees and offer special, merit-based scholarships to these young candidates.

 Even if you end up pursuing business school admission a few years down the road, the information you collect, the people you meet, and candidacy-building steps you take now will only make you a more competitive and confident MBA applicant in the future, and that much more likely to gain entrance to your first-choice program.

 MBA admissions runs in multiple rounds over the course of each year in the USA, as well as year-round internationally.
 If you need to take more time to perfect your candidacy, for example by improving your GMAT score or enhancing your work experience, you have plenty of options, so don’t panic.